Zambia: Ethnic groups

 Zambia has a small but economically important Asian population, most of whom are Indians and Chinese.
 This minority group has a massive impact on the economy controlling the manufacturing sector.
 An estimated 80,000 Chinese were reported to reside in Zambia in 2006.
 In recent years, several hundred dispossessed white farmers have left Zimbabwe at the invitation of the Zambian government, to take up farming in the Southern province.

-Zambia has a minority of people of colour of mixed race, also known as coloureds.
-Coloureds in Zambia no longer appear on the census.
-During colonialism, segregation separated people of colour, blacks and whites in public places including schools, hospitals, and in housing.
-There has been an increase in interracial relationships due to Zambia's growing economy importing labor.
-People of colour are not recorded on the census but are considered a minority in Zambia.

 According to the World Refugee Survey 2009 published by the U.S. Committee for Refugees and Immigrants, Zambia had a population of refugees and asylum seekers numbering approximately 88,900.
 The majority of refugees in the country came from the Democratic Republic of the Congo (47,300 refugees from the DRC living in Zambia in 2007), Angola (27,100; see Angolans in Zambia), Zimbabwe (5,400) and Rwanda (4,900).
 Zambians are generally welcoming towards foreigners.

 Beginning in May 2008, the number of Zimbabweans in Zambia began to increase significantly; the influx consisted largely of Zimbabweans formerly living in South Africa who were fleeing xenophobic violence there.
 Nearly 60,000 refugees live in camps in Zambia, while 50,000 are mixed in with the local populations.
 Refugees who wish to work in Zambia must apply for permits, which can cost up to $500 per year.